egladysh/memcacher/README.md

 # memcacher

 This is a C++ implementation of the Memcache Binary Protocol, https://cloud.github.com/downloads/memcached/memcached/protocol-binary.txt
 This project has a somewhat interesting history.
-It started as coding exercise given to me by Slack that got me excited.
+It was submitted as my response to a coding exercise given to me by Slack.
 The implementation uses the C++11 move semantic heavily that minimizes the number of required data copying while keeping the code clean.
 The RAII idiom helps with a clean code as well as making it exception "safer".
 The cache uses LRU to reclaim memory when needed.
 The performance is comparable with the standard memcached, that is implemented in C and has custom memory allocations.
+I believe that building custom C++ allocators would make memcacher as fast as memcached.

 ## Build